JacobYLiu/JavaScript/README.md

 # JavaScript
-JavaScript related projects that I do
+JavaScript related projects that I have done